phillipoertel/ci-calendar/README.md

 ```

 - If you're lucky, you'll now have a wordpress installation running at http://localhost:8080/ ;-)
-- Then use a wordpress plugin like Duplicator to clone the site you want to work on to your local docker setup.
+- Then use a wordpress plugin like Duplicator to clone the site you want to work on into your local docker setup.

 # Editing Google Calendar events